Mineralogy Certification Course

 Formula: α-Fe3+O(OH)

 Generally, goethite forms dense, porous, or powdery masses or pseudomorphs after various Fe-minerals.
 Sometimes, the term limonite is used for iron hydroxide because limonite is a collective term for amorphous to cryptocrystalline mixtures of goethite and lepidocrocite (polymorphic modification of goethite with formula γ-FeOOH).
-Because it is hard to differentiate between goethite and lepidocrocite with the naked eye, their mixture is called limonite, commonly containing some relicts of hematite and variable amounts of water.
+Because differentiating goethite and lepidocrocite with the naked eye is hard, their mixture is called limonite, which commonly contains some relicts of hematite and variable amounts of water.

 When goethite crystals are black, the streak color will help differentiate goethite from hematite.